espressoshock/SA-performance-evaluator/README.md

 ## Test Driven Development

-At the beginning of the project we tried to understand what are the requirements and objectives of the first sprint and how they can be implemented.
-We built entities and established relationships between them.
-Then it was decided how they would relate.
-Based on these data we developed unit tests that initially failed.
-Then methods were developed and automatic testing was used.
+At the beginning of the project the requirements and objectives of the first sprint were analyzed.
+Entities were built and the relationships between them was established.
+Based on these data the unit tests were built.
+Methods were developed and automatic testing was used.

 ## Method

 ### Create the development environment
 ### Diagrams
-### Intellij project
+### IntelliJ project
 ### Github repository
 ### GitKraken management
 ### Peer-Programming